mwajdzik/course-reactjs/README.md

 # Components

 - functional (simple)
-- class-based (allows interactions with other components)
+- class-based (allows interactions with other components and when state is required)